-TH 05829 (Formerly Listed as Feminist Theology) (3hrs.)
+TH 05829 Male and Female God Created Them: A Theology of Gender and Sexuality (Formerly Listed as Feminist Theology) (3hrs.)

 This course explores how to think theologically about being male and female.
 It will attend to how society constructs masculinity and femininity and it will devote attention to developing new theological models for thinking in grace-filled ways about gender, sexuality, and family.
-Students will read a variety of theological texts that highlight how traditional Christian doctrines shape and are themselves shaped byour understanding of gender, sexuality, and family.
+Students will read a variety of theological texts that highlight how traditional Christian doctrines shape and are themselves shaped by your understanding of gender, sexuality, and family.
 The goal of this course is to enable students to develop a rich theology of gender, sexuality, and family that will inform their ministries and personal lives.